Mukund Varadarajan: Death and aftermath

 Mukund had sustained three bullet injuries during the Qazipatri operation, and was bleeding profusely.
 He told one of his team members that he and Vikram managed to kill Wani, but Vikram was killed in the process.
 He also remarked that, "And I got hit too.
 I can’t believe it."
-As per Dabas' instructions, Mukund was to be moved to the government hospital in Pulwama for initial treatment, and was to be shifted to Srinagar later for further treatment.
+As per Dabas' instructions, Mukund was to be moved to the government hospital in Pulwama for initial treatment, and was to be moved to Srinagar later for further treatment.
 However, Mukund succumbed to his injuries en route to the hospital.
-His body was shifted to Chennai on 27 April, and was kept at the Officers Training Academy for public viewing.
+His body was moved to Chennai on 27 April, and was kept at the Officers Training Academy for public viewing.
 His body was cremated with full state honours on 28 April.